atomicpages/pretty-checkbox-react/docs/docs/checkbox/checkbox.md

 ### Disabled &amp; Locked

 Of course `disabled` is supported, but there's also a secondary state called `locked`.
 This unique approach to preventing user action doesn't visually display the checkbox as disabled; however, user action is prevented (keyboard focus, clicking, etc.).
-Confused?
+Weird much?
 Check it out!

 ```jsx live
 <>